Terry McLaurin Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Recent Performances

-- In last week's outing against the Raiders, McLaurin was targeted five times, totaling 22 yards on three receptions.
+- In last week's game against the Raiders, McLaurin was targeted five times and recorded three catches for 22 yards.

-- McLaurin's 12 receptions have led to 176 yards (58.7 per game) and one touchdown in his last three games.
-He was targeted 19 times.
+- McLaurin's 19 targets have led to 12 catches for 176 yards (58.7 per game) and one touchdown over his last three games.

 McLaurin's Washington Teammates